Resources

 • Contact hours upon completion (visit “Certificates” tab).
 No continuing education credit is being offered for OT/OTA at this time.
 Check back soon.

-• WCEI® Diabetic Skin and Wound Care Management course workbook
+• DIGITAL VERSION WCEI® Diabetic Skin and Wound Care Management course workbook

 • Three hands-on labs including: Total Contact Casting; Diabetic Nail Debridement; Conservative Sharp Debridement